 Will Blackboard still be supported during the transition?

-Initially, yes.
-Blackboard will be available during for faculty migration and may be used by faculty to teach courses until the Fall 2021 semester.
-If Canvas is adopted, Blackboard will remain active, behind the scenes, for the first year of the Canvas implementation, ensuring access to faculty and student data during this time.
+Yes!
+Blackboard will be available during for faculty migration and may be used by faculty to teach courses until the Fall 2021 semester (see timeline above).
+If Canvas is adopted, Blackboard will remain available for the first year of the Canvas implementation, ensuring access to faculty and student data during this time.

 What happens if I need content from Blackboard after the transition?

-If SDSU moves to Canvas, all system files in Blackboard will be archived.
-We recommend that all faculty use this time to archive content that may be needed in the future.
+If SDSU moves to Canvas, all system files in Blackboard will be archived and available upon request.

 Why pilot only Canvas and not other learning management systems?

-The decision to limit this pilot to Canvas was determined after ITS conducted extensive research on the landscape of LMS competitors, gathered feedback from peer institutions who have previously evaluated their LMS, and
+The decision to limit this pilot to Canvas was determined after ITS conducted extensive research on the landscape of LMS competitors, gathered feedback from peer institutions who have previously evaluated their LMS.

 Who else is using Canvas?

 Canvas is being used by over 3,000 institutions worldwide, including many of our peer institutions and top-ranked universities in the country.

 Can ITS provide an introduction to Canvas at one of our department or faculty meetings?

 Absolutely!
 We would love the opportunity to engage your department or discipline in the discussion.
 We can even customize a workshop to meet your needs if there are particular Canvas features you would like to see covered.